top of page

 Autumn-6.jpg

-Education had long been a field that recognized and embraced the value of women as professionals in the workplace, and the NAPSG looked to continue the development and support of the leaders of Girls’ schools as a national network of heads of schools.
+Education had long been a field that recognized and embraced the value of women as professionals in the workplace, and NAPSG looked to continue the development and support of leaders of girls’ schools as a national network of heads of schools.
 The areas of administration, academics, as well as the larger issues of standards and ideals for school and life were especially important in schools for girls.
 Connecting these heads of schools with college admissions representatives also emerged as an important avenue to the continued education and success of young women, along with ongoing discussion about College Entrance Board examinations and a foreign exchange program for teachers.

 The Heads Network Today

-The NAPSG Council held a retreat to vision the organization going forward in November, 2012.
-The results of the meeting led to a name change, a revised mission and a list of core tenets.
+The NAPSG Council held a retreat to vision the organization going forward in November 2012.
+The results of the meeting led to a name change, a revised mission, and a list of core tenets.
 In February 2013, NAPSG became The Heads Network.

 "When women are in charge, more voices are included; the world runs better."

-Laurel School
+– Ann Klotz, Laurel School (OH)

 1920 Cleveland, OH – Marion Coats